Vreth-r/OsuSub10/README.md

 The project includes 3 (poorly made) beatmaps to play, the unbuilt unity project contains a beatmap editor that can be used to make custom beatmaps.

+The code is messy and far from my best work but this is essentially a test of my immediate dev knowledge that I can pull out of my brain quickly plus a display of how fast I can work and still have something out thats playable.

 ## Authors